If you think that the Napoleon cat breed may have something to do with Napoleon Bonaparte (shrewd emperor), you’re right.

 - Lifespan: 9 to 15 years

-- Traits: Easy going, active, and loving
+- Traits: Easy going, active, loving, friendly, people-orientated, and affectionate.

 As such, they’re perfect if you want a cat that won’t weigh a ton when you carry it in your arms or allow it to sleep in your lap.

 However, some Minuet cats can be smaller or larger than the TICA’s established breed standard.
 So, don’t be surprised if your Napoleon kittens grow big.